PJWalker/daggerheart/content/The Witherwild.md

 Read this section to your players to introduce them to the campaign.

 > *Fanewick was once a place of great abundance and peace—dangerous to those unfamiliar with the land, but a cornucopia to those who respected its ways.
-When Haven invaded the wilds and forced the land into eternal spring, a dangerous bloom known as the Witherwild took hold and now threatens the lives of all who live there.
+But with the  eternal spring, a dangerous bloom known as the Witherwild took hold and now threatens the lives of all who live there.
 In a Witherwild campaign, you’ll play unlikely heroes from humble beginnings who are reckoning with their newfound duty to save Fanewick’s people from dangerous corruption.*

-# Tone & Feel

-Adventurous, Dynamic, Epic, Heroic, Thrilling, Uncanny, Whimsical

-# Themes

-Cultural Clash, Ends Justify Means, Grief, People vs. Nature, Transformation and Change, Survival

 # Touchstones